Budget Planner UK

 What if my income is irregular?

 Use your lowest consistent monthly income as the baseline.
 Budget conservatively and treat above-baseline months as a bonus directed entirely to savings or debt.
-This smooths the psychological impact of variable income.
+This smooths the psychological impact of variable income and prevents lifestyle inflation from absorbing higher-income months before you have made deliberate choices about where the extra goes.

 Should I include pension contributions in my budget?